 The board now has baseline data regarding service levels/facilities and to assist with future budget and land use decisions.
 The results will also be used in DNR proposals, as well as the updated Comprehensive Outdoor Recreation Plan.

-For more info on conducting a Public Opinion Survey with your community, contact our office.
+For more info on conducting a Public Opinion Survey with your community, contact our office 262-548-7781.

-The Village of Sussex is a growing community in Waukesha County.
-UW-Extension has been involved in educational programs since 2002.
-Efforts have been focused primarily on community-building initiatives at Stonegate and Bristol Court Apartments, two low-to-moderate income apartment complexes.
-Success is attributed to an on-going educational effort and a strong partnership between Stonegate and Bristol Court Apartment management and residents, Waukesha County Sherriff’s Department, Village of Sussex Police Services, the Village of Sussex, and Waukesha County UW-Extension.
+To address issues and opportunities related to the community’s growth, UW-Extension provided community development educational programs in the Village of Sussex from 2002 through 2017.
+Efforts were focused primarily on community-building initiatives at Stonegate and Bristol Court Apartments, two low-to-moderate income apartment complexes.
+Project success is attributed to a continuous educational effort and a strong partnership between Stonegate and Bristol Court Apartment management and residents, Waukesha County Sherriff’s Department, Village of Sussex Police Services, the Village of Sussex, and Waukesha County UW-Extension.

-Since 2014 efforts have also included the Sussex area apartment managers.
+In 2014 through 2016, educational programming efforts also focused on the Sussex area apartment managers.
 Each year a meeting was held for apartment managers to establish an on-going line of communication among apartment managers in Sussex, give apartment managers an opportunity to discuss common problems and issues with the Police and Fire Chief, and provide an opportunity to learn about updated community ordinances and fire codes.
-Managers shared that they value this opportunity to meet.
-This meeting is co-facilitated by UW-Extension Waukesha County and Waukesha County Sherriff’s Department Village of Sussex Police Services.
+Managers shared that they valued this opportunity to meet.
+This meeting was co-facilitated by UW-Extension Waukesha County and Waukesha County Sherriff’s Department Village of Sussex Police Services.

 In addition, in 2013 a group of people representing the Sussex community gathered weekly in September and October to identify a community need and develop and implement an action plan to address it.
 Participants included residents and representatives from congregations, community agencies and services, the Village of Sussex, and the school district.
 Waukesha County UW-Extension staff facilitated the weekly gatherings.
 As a result of this effort, the Sussex Farmers Market was initiated.
 See https://www.facebook.com/sussexfarmersmarket/.
 This five-week project was supported by UW-Extension, the Waukesha County Community Development Block Grant through the U.S. Department of Housing and Urban Development, Froedtert Health Community Memorial Hospital Outreach, and Sussex Area Outreach Services (SOS).